devotedbee/statistics101-python-samples/README.md

 ## Overview

-This repository contains simple, Python scripts intended to help students and self-learners practice and understand foundational concepts from a Statistics 101 course.
+This repository contains simple, Python scripts intended to help students and self-learners (like me!) practice and understand foundational concepts from a Statistics 101 course.
 Scripts cover topics such as descriptive statistics, probability distributions, simple hypothesis tests, sampling, visualization, and simulation.
+Corrections and additions are happily welcome!

 The goal is to provide clear, executable examples that demonstrate statistical concepts using Python's standard scientific libraries.